You’ve probably seen the Gladiator Garage storage system display at your local Lowe’s or Home Depot dozens of times.

 Can You Cut Gladiator GearTrack and

-You can cut both GearTrack and
+You can easily cut GearTrack and

 The GearTrack rails have grey plastic endcaps to finish off the look.
 Although you won’t be able to use the endcaps if you’re mounting a cabinet on the track and pushing it right up to the edge of the track.

-I really like the clean design of the Gladiator – both GearTrack and
+I like the Gladiator GearTrack and

 In conclusion, I highly recommend Gladiator GearTrack and